k-harker/hass-autelis-integration/readme.md

 # Installation

 1. Configure your Autelis
-   1. Give names to any Aux or Macros you plan to use in Home Assistant, leave all the others as the defaults
+   1. Give names to any Aux or Macros you plan to use in Home Assistant, leave all the others as the defaults.
+   2. If you have a dedicated Cleaner aux setup in your controller, name the Aux that is taken up `Cleaner`.
-   2. Make sure the Autelis works when using it by using the local Autelis website.
+   3. Test that your Autelis works by using the local Autelis website.
-   3. Make sure everything looks correct also (e.g. temps are correct), since this information is pulled from your pool controller/Autelis, if it doesn't look correct there, it will be wrong in Home Assistant.
+   4. Make sure everything looks correct also (e.g. temps are correct), since this information is pulled from your pool controller/Autelis, if it doesn't look correct there, it will be wrong in Home Assistant.
-2. Install this component using HACS.
+2. Install this integration using HACS.
 Follow the [HACS instructions for manually adding a custom repo](https://www.hacs.xyz/docs/faq/custom_repositories/).
 3. In the Home Assistant UI, navigate to `Configuration` then `Integrations`.
 Click on the add integration button at the bottom right and select `Autelis Pool Control`.
 Fill out the options and save.
    - Host - Should be either the hostname or IP address of your Autelis device.
      - If you are using a different port append `:<port>` to the hostname.
 (Example `192.168.1.5:8080`)
    - Password - The Autelis controller password you use to login to the controller